dining

 860-430-9699

 Rooftop 120 - Restaurants, like true love and great art, need a je ne sais quoi that sets them apart.
-And here, as you might guess from the name, that je ne sais quoi is the outdoor ambiance of the roof, where enjoying a cocktail while dining on something from their jazzy menu of Bar Fare, Shares, Tacos, Flatbreads, Greens, and Mains (try the Mussels Fra Diavolo), is just about as good as it gets.
+And here, as you might guess from the name, that je ne sais quoi is the outdoor ambiance of the roof, where enjoying a cocktail while dining on something from their jazzy menu of Bar Fare, Shares, Tacos, Flatbreads, Greens, and Mains (try the 120 Diavolo Linguine) is just about as good as it gets.
 Offering great food, a trendy design, and a four-season patio, Rooftop 120 provides that joie de vivre others can’t match.
 Très bon.

 860-430-9989